 The senator last week filed a resolution urging the Senate to get an update on the Bayanihan PPE Project, a government initiative to meet tight PPE supply by making more locally.

-She said she filed the resolution following reports that only 10 million of the 57.6 million PPEs being produced monthly by the Confederation of Philippine Manufacturers of PPEs (CPMP) were procured by the government as part of the Bayanihan PPE Project.
+She said she filed the resolution following reports that only 10 million of the 57.6 million PPEs being produced monthly by the Coalition of Philippine Manufacturers of PPEs (CPMP) were procured by the government as part of the Bayanihan PPE Project.

 “Our COVID-19 response budget can afford to supply more frontliners with more medical-grade equipment if we procure locally.
 We have the supply, we have the quality, and we have the funds — why are we still mass importing?”
 Hontiveros said in a mix of English and FIlipino.